 Location(s) Starting Term(s)

-Days Kenosha, Elkhorn FA
+Days Kenosha, Racine FA

-Evenings Kenosha, Elkhorn FA
+Evenings Kenosha, Elkhorn, FA

+Racine

 Online FA, SP, SU

-- A satisfactory placement test score (or successful remediation) is required prior to enrollment.
+- 1. A satisfactory placement test score (or successful remediation) is required prior to enrollment.
 See an advisor for details. - A credit for prior learning assessment is available for this course.
-For more information, please contact cfpl@qtc.edu. - Accounting is a laptop program.
+For more information, please contact cfpl@gtc.edu. - Accounting is a laptop program.
 Students will need a Windows-Based computer (with a hard drive) for use in the classroom.
 Please note MAC computers are not compatible with some of the required software.

 Gateway Technical College reserves the right to modify curriculum requirements for students who interrupt enrollment for a period of two years or take over seven years to complete.
 Tuition and material fees are determined by the board of the Wisconsin Technical College System.
-Consult Web Advisor for exact fee amounts.
+Consult My Gateway for exact fee amounts.
 Occasionally, the District may offer a particular course out of published sequence.
 By doing so, the District does not obligate itself to offer succeeding courses out of published sequence.
+EQUAL OPPORTUNITY EMPLOYER AND EDUCATOR/EMPLEADOR Y EDUCADOR QUE OFRECE IGUALDAD DE OPORTUNIDADES

-Administrative Professional (10-106-6)
+Administrative Professional (10-106-6) Associate of Applied Science Effective 2019/2020